rmoorewrs/VxWorksRPI4BootDisk/vxworks-on-rpi4.md

 ### Optional: Tie Back the Additional Wires with Heatshrink Tubing

 Since you're only using 3 of the connectors on the FTDI/USB serial cable, the extra connectors can get in the way.
-Rather than cut the extras off (which runs the risk shorting something) I used a piece of heatshrink tubing to hole the extra connectors out of the way.
+Rather than cut the extras off (which runs the risk shorting something) I used a piece of heatshrink tubing to hold the extra connectors out of the way.
 This is completely non-destructive and allows you to potentially use the other signals in the future.

 ![](https://github.com/rmoorewrs/VxWorksRPI4BootDisk/blob/main/attachments/vxworks-on-rpi4-1740071944476.webp)